plantanapp/documentation/docs/Actions/revoke-user-role.md

 ### `1.
 Revoke a User Role `

-The action below loads current user using [Load User](/docs/Actions/load-user) action and revokes its '[Citizen Developers]' role.
+The action below loads the current user using [Load User](/docs/Actions/load-user) action and revokes its '[Citizen Developers]' role.
 [Import it](/docs/Actions/Import-actions) into your application to see it in action.

 ```json
 {